- Galleries: Antarctica, India, America, Burma, Africa, Atacama, Fierce Beauty , Color Fields, NEW BOOK

 Eric Meola’s graphic use of color has informed his photographs and his distinguished career for more than four decades.
-As an undergraduate at Syracuse University, he studied color printing and color theory with legendary instructor Tom Richards at the Newhouse School of Journalism before graduating in 1968 with a B.A. in English Literature and then moving to NYC in 1969 to work with Pete Turner as his studio manager.
+As an undergraduate at Syracuse University he studied photography at the Newhouse School of Journalism, graduated in 1968 with a B.A. in English Literature and then moved to New York City in 1969 to work with Pete Turner as his studio manager.

-Eric has lectured extensively, including at Syracuse University, the Rochester Institute of Technology, Brooks (Santa Barbara), the Art Center at Pasadena, Parsons, the Academy of Art College (San Francisco), the George Eastman House, and venues including PPA, WPPI, and ASMP.
+Eric has lectured extensively, including at Syracuse University, the Rochester Institute of Technology, Syracuse University, Brooks (Santa Barbara), the Art Center at Pasadena, Parsons, the Academy of Art College (San Francisco), the George Eastman Museum, and venues including PPA, WPPI, and ASMP.

 In 2004, Graphis Editions published his first book The Last Places on Earth, a look at disappearing tribes and cultures throughout the world.
-An exhibition in England of his photographs of Bruce Springsteen, which coincided with the publication of his second book Born to Run: The Unseen Photos (Insight Editions, 2006), was followed in 2008 by INDIA: In Word & Image (Welcome Books, NY), and an exhibit in 2009 at the Art Directors Club of New York.
+An exhibition in England of his photographs of Bruce Springsteen coincided with the publication of his second book Born to Run: The Unseen Photos (Insight Editions, 2006).
+In 2008 the publication of INDIA: In Word & Image (Welcome Books, NY) was followed with an exhibit in 2009 at the Art Directors Club of New York.
 In 2011, Ormond Yard Press of London published his most unusual book, an oversize (18”x24”, 14 lbs.) edition of photographs of Bruce Springsteen—Born to Run Revisited—that was limited to 500 copies.
 Streets of Fire, his fifth book, was published by HarperCollins in September of 2012.
-In October 2013, Welcome Books published a new, revised and updated version of INDIA: In Word & Image, as the previous version sold out.
+In October 2013, Welcome Books published an expanded version of INDIA: In Word & Image, as the previous version sold out.
 In April 2014, he received the "Power of the Image" George Eastman award as part of ceremonies and an exhibition celebrating the work of twenty-two photographers in Beijing, China.